Training and support resources

 Frequently asked questions

-GP access to the HPP will provide timely, relevant and more comprehensive health information to enhance clinical decision making to effectively manage better health outcomes for patients, including those suffering chronic conditions and/or multiple morbidities that require frequent use of shared health services.
+HP access to the HPP will provide timely, relevant and more comprehensive health information to enhance clinical decision making to effectively manage better health outcomes for patients, including those suffering chronic conditions and/or multiple morbidities that require frequent use of shared health services.

-Yes, when a patient opts out, this means they do not want their treating GPs to access their healthcare information online.
+Yes, when a patient opts out, this means they do not want their treating HPs to access their healthcare information online.
 Patient healthcare information will still be visible to Queensland Health clinicians through The Viewer.

 Queensland Health will conduct audits to ensure appropriate use of the patient information is being adhered to.
 Penalties apply for inappropriate access and use of the HPP including possible deregistration.